Art Nouveau and Art Deco Movements: What Are the Key Differences?

-Art Nouveau and Art Deco are two revolutionary art and design movements that took hold during the late 19th and early 20th century.
-Beyond their similar sounding name, they share many parallels; both movements came from Europe, and each responded in their own ways to the industrial revolution.
-They both also rose from relatively humble beginnings, eventually spreading throughout the entire world and forever changing the cultural landscape.
-Both movements also saw the arts as indivisible, and their styles spread across a huge array of different disciplines, from book illustration and painting to architecture, stained glass and jewellery.
+Art Nouveau and Art Deco are two transformative art and design movements that emerged during the late 19th and early 20th centuries.
+Beyond their similar-sounding names, they share many parallels; both movements came from Europe, and each responded to the Industrial Revolution in distinct ways.
+Rising from relatively humble beginnings, both movements spread globally and profoundly changed the cultural landscape.
+Both saw the arts as inseparable, and their styles spread across an array of disciplines, from book illustration and painting to architecture, stained glass, and jewelry.
 Because of these overlaps, it can be easy to confuse the two styles.
-So, with that in mind, let’s look through the main differences that help us clearly distinguish between Art Nouveau and Art Deco.
+Here are the key differences that distinguish between Art Nouveau and Art Deco.

 Art Nouveau Is Organic